nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 SudoHR allows you to manage these components by:
 1. Creating, updating, listing and deleting of the 3 data types.
 2. Adding/Removing employees in departments/leaves.
-3. Apply different filters on the data.
+3. Applying different filters on the data.

 <div markdown="span" class="alert alert-danger">**WARNING:**
 SudoHR can only hold up to 10,000 employees, 10,000 departments, 10,000 leaves